kdshah6593/simple-weather-app/README.md

 # Simple Weather App

-This project was created as a take home assignment for a company.
+This is a weather application that provides the current temperature and a 5 day forecast.
+It was created as a take home assignment for a company.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://mui.com/).

 ## Installation
-To use this app, clone this repo: `$ git clone https://github.com/kdshah6593/my-weather-app`
+To use this app, click `Fork` in the upper right hand corner to copy the repository to your profile.
+Then clone the repo: `$ git clone https://github.com/{your-username}/simple-weather-app`.
+If you have `SSH` set up, then you can use the `SSH path` instead of the `HTTPS path`.

 ## Usage
-After cloning, access the directory `$ cd my-weather-app` (if nested under other directories be sure to include those in the path)
+After cloning, access the directory `$ cd simple-weather-app`.

 The application uses the OpenWeather API, which requires an API Key.
 API Keys should never be shared, so follow these instructions to set up access to the API.